hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Customizing Enum Mapping with `@EnumeratedValue`

-Before Jakarta Persistence 3.2, enums could only be mapped using their name or ordinal value with the `@Enumerated` annotation:
+Before 3.2, Java enum types could only be mapped using their name or ordinal value with the `@Enumerated` annotation:

 ```java
 @Entity